breakthatbass/conway/README.md

 use a pattern sheet with: `conway -f path/to/file.rle`

+- There are a few pattern sheets provided in the repo.

 ## Available start patterns
 Right now there are only four available starting patterns built into this program:
 - random